 Sometimes this can be for innocuous reasons, such as the ban on third party app stores.
 Other times, it can be because they sit in a legal gray area.
 There are plenty of apps like this, some of which are pretty good.
 Videoder is a YouTube downloader that clearly breaches YouTube’s ToS, but may be legal under “fair use” laws.
 Transdroid is a stylish torrent management client, and Mobdro is a video-streaming app that works along similar lines to the controversial Popcorn Time.

-Just remember that downloading from unofficial sources doesn’t give you the protections you get when when getting apps from the Play Store, and if you venture too far from the mainstream, you should be sure you know exactly what you’re downloading and where it came from.
+Just remember that downloading from unofficial sources doesn’t give you the protections you get when getting apps from the Play Store.
+(Recently, the third-party app store 9Apps was the main point of infection for the Agent Smith malware.)
+If you venture too far from the mainstream, you should be sure you know exactly what you’re downloading and where it came from.